-Home

 Junior Program

 Are you under the age of 18?
 No problem!
 We have a Junior Program that allows 14 to 17 year olds to gain experience for becoming a senior member.
 And don’t worry, parents– Juniors are not allowed inside of a burning building.
 However, they can assist firefighters from the outside and do many other functions at an emergency call.
 This program helps keep young men and women out of trouble and puts them in an environment where they can help others.
 Colleges now prefer students who have volunteer hours– and this is a great way to get them.
 Some colleges also give you free room and board in exchange for volunteering with the on-campus fire department.
-Members of our Junior Program can also apply for a scholarship through the state that will pay for up to 50% of their tuition costs.
+Being a member of our Junior Program can also assist you in applying for scholarships that are community service based.
 And in these hard times, this can really benefit families trying to find means to pay for college.

 Social Members